BrianCJohnson/Machine-Learning/projects/MicroMouse 1/README.md

 ##Micromouse simulation with visualization.

-The project consists of 6 Python files and 1 Excel file:
+The project consists of 6 Python files:
 - **MicroMouse.py**
   - the main program, contains most setup and main loop
 - **maze.py**